Recent Posts

 The consequences of climate change are catastrophic, and banks need to accelerate towards sustainability.
 They are already feeling the pressure from customers, regulators, investors, employees, and the general public, all of whom are demanding transparency and accountability.

 While governance and social responsibility in banking have been around for a few years, environmental commitment is a fairly recent entrant that has quickly gained traction worldwide.
-The Principles of Responsible Banking is a framework that was created in 2019 by the signatory banks and the United Nations, with the objective of achieving sustainable finance across all business levels — strategic, portfolio and transactional.
+Sustainability in the banking industry has become increasingly important, with frameworks like the principles of Responsible Banking is a framework that was created in 2019 by the signatory banks and the United Nations, with the objective of achieving sustainable finance across all business levels — strategic, portfolio and transactional.
 The industry-led Net-Zero Banking Alliance convened by the United Nations was created in November 2021.
 It mobilises 43 per cent of banking assets worldwide, which commit to aligning their lending and investment portfolios with net-zero emissions by 2050.
 In fact, many top banks are committing to net-zero by 2030.The alliance now has over a 100 members.

-Customers are vocal about ESG and prefer to do business with institutions that address sustainability.
+Customers are vocal about ESG and prefer to do business with institutions that address sustainability in the banking industry.
 Banking leaders understand the profound impact of climate change on the global economy and the fact that cross-industry global sustainability is the only way forward.
 Banks also stand to gain directly by putting their green foot forward.

 The United Nations SDG suggests a comprehensive strategy for sustainability, which includes all aspects - the biosphere, the society, and the economy.
 To be able to achieve a sustainable world, all these aspects must be considered.